SlimRunner/desmos-scripts-addons/README.md

 1. **[Art Tools][arttoolsfolder]** — Adds a tray of options next to the default color panel.
 Currently, it only has a color picker to select a custom color using an HSV wheel.
 1. **[Table Tools][tabletoolsfolder]** — Allows you to add points interactively using `ctrl` + `left mouse button`.
 Points are aggregated into a table of your choice that can be selected through a button that appears next to valid table expressions.
 Also gives you the option to make a polygon from a table, and allows tables to be copied to your clipboard in `.tsv` format.
 1. **[Right Click Patch][rmbpatchfolder]** — A small quality of life patch that allows you to right click the color bubble to open the color tray instead of having to long-hold.
-1. **[Alpha Features Enabler][alphaenablerfolder]** — Enables the advanced styling features that are in alpha as of November 2020.
-First discovered by the discord user ElFisho_2.
-Desmos developers warn to use these with care for the time being because they are highly experimental features.
 1. **[Color Tray Patch][traypatchfolder]** — Overrides the behavior of the color tray so that when you have more than 5 rows of colors you get a scrollbar to keep things neat.
 This script might need be removed in the future when this is fixed officially by Desmos.
 I'll update this script to show a message when that happens.
 1. **[Graph Archiver][archivefolder]** — Adds two buttons in the top right corner to save the graph as a stringified plain-text file that can be locally saved or shared.
-1. **[Desmovie][desmoviefolder]** — This is a CLI style library to easily capture images and video in Desmos using commands in the web console.
-This script doesn't work in Firefox due to memory management directives.
-It uses an [FFMPEG wasm port](https://ffmpegwasm.github.io/) to handle the video conversion.

 ## Getting Started